MicrosoftDocs/bingmaps-docs/BingMaps/articles/accessing-the-bing-maps-rest-services-using-php.md

  Finally, in terms of a development environment, you can use anything from a text editor such as Windows Notepad to a full-fledged PHP IDE such as PHP Designer to write your code.

 ### PHP Starter Code
- This article contains numerous samples of interacting with [!INCLUDE[bm_rest_product_name](../articles/includes/bm-rest-product-name-md.md)] APIs using PHP.
+ This article contains numerous samples of interacting with [Bing Maps REST Services](../articles/includes/bm-rest-product-name-md.md) APIs using PHP.
 If you are already familiar with PHP, you may not need any assistance creating and setting up a PHP page in which to include your Bing Maps code.
 However, if you need assistance getting started, you may want to being with the following simple PHP page, which includes a form that asks for the user’s Bing Maps Key, an address to be geocoded, and a zoom level for the map to be returned.
 Bing Maps Keys are discussed in the Authentication section below.

- **Listing 1 - PHP starter code for working with [!INCLUDE[bm_rest_product_name](../articles/includes/bm-rest-product-name-md.md)] APIs**
+ **Listing 1 - PHP starter code for working with [Bing Maps REST Services](../articles/includes/bm-rest-product-name-md.md) APIs**

 ```
 <html>